ShubhamJagtap2000/ELK-Project/README.md

 # Basic Concepts:

 **1. Index**: Collection of documents with similar characteristics and is identified by a name.
-This name is used to refer to the index while performing indexing, search, update, and delete operations against the documents in it.\
+This name is used to refer to the index while performing indexing, search, update, and delete operations against the documents in it.

-**2. Type**: Logical category/partition of an index for partitioning the index.\
+**2. Type**: Logical category/partition of an index for partitioning the index.

 **3. Document**: A basic unit of information that can be indexed.
-It is expressed in JSON format.\
+It is expressed in JSON format.

 **4. Shards**: ElasticSearch ahs ability to subdivide the index into multiple pieces called "shards".
-Each shard is a fully functional and independent "index" that can be hosted on any node within the cluster.\
+Each shard is a fully functional and independent "index" that can be hosted on any node within the cluster.

-**5. Replicas**: ElasticSearch allows you to make one or more copies of your index's shards which are called replica shards or replica.\
+**5. Replicas**: ElasticSearch allows you to make one or more copies of your index's shards which are called replica shards or replica.

 **6. Cluster**: Collection of nodes.
 Can contain as many nodes as you can.
 Provides indexing and search capability across all nodes.
-Unique\.
+Unique.

 **7. Node**: Node stores searchable data, participates in a cluster's indxing and search capabilities, identified by a name.
 A node joins a cluster named "elasticsearch" by default.